List an item to sell on Facebook Marketplace and learn how to create and print your shipping label and how to mark an item as shipped.

 These Ilocano phrases are commonly used during parties and holiday celebrations.
 Learn new words and use these Ilocano holiday phrases to surprise your family and friends this Christmas and New Year.

 These Filipino/Tagalog phrases are commonly used during the holidays.
-Learn new words and use these holiday phrases to surprise your family and friends this Christmas and New Year.
+Learn these new holiday words and phrases to surprise your family and friends!

 Two particularly used suffixes in Ilocano are -n and -en.
 Learn how to use these suffixes with nouns, adjectives, pronouns and verbs.

 This article will provide information on watercress, tomatoes, bok choi, radishes, and more of the easiest vegetables to grow in your veggie garden.